 A few departments created collections of maps which have been transferred to The National Archives in discrete record series.
 These series are sometimes described as 'artificial' in archival terms, because the departments gathered them together specifically as maps, rather than as part of other records - although it is important to note that individual maps in these series are often closely related to textual material elsewhere among the department's records.

 Notable series of this type are among the records of the Foreign Office (FO 925) and the Colonial Office (CO 700, CO 1047 and CO 1054).
-For further detail about these series and other maps among records of these and related departments, see the research guide Maps and plans: overseas relations.
+For further detail about these series and other maps among records of these and related departments, see the research guide Maps and plans of lands abroad.

 Another major collection was that amassed by the War Office (WO 78).